subfuzion/appmesh-blog/colorapp/README.md

 #### Finished drafts

-[Walkthrough] - Deploy the Color App on ECS
+[App Mesh Walkthrough: Deploy the Color App on ECS]
+[Using AWS App Mesh with Fargate]
+[Using AWS App Mesh with EC2]

 #### In progress

-[Using AWS App Mesh with Fargate]

 [Deep Dive] with AWS App Mesh using the Color App

 [Deep Dive]: ./deepdive.md
+[App Mesh Walkthrough: Deploy the Color App on ECS]: ./walkthrough.md
+[Using AWS App Mesh with EC2]: ./ec2/README.md
 [Using AWS App Mesh with Fargate]: ./fargate/README.md
-[Walkthrough]: ./walkthrough.md